huggingface/community-events/open-source-ai-game-jam/README.md

 ![](https://img.itch.zone/aW1hZ2UyL2phbS8zMzExNDMvMTIyNDYzNzYucG5n/original/lXt9Rf.png)

-🕹️ We're excited to introduce the Open Source AI Game Jam!
+Welcome to the first Open-Source AI Game Jam 🎉

-Get ready to unlock your creativity using AI tools in game development.

-📅 July 7 to 9
+During two days, you’ll make a game using AI tools 🤖.

 🤝 Open to all skill levels
 💸 Participation fee: Free
 📍 Where?: Online
 Claim your spot in the Game Jam!
 Sign up here 👉 https://itch.io/jam/open-source-ai-game-jam

+This document summarizes all the relevant information required for the Game Jam 📋. **Please read it thoroughly and make sure to**:

+- Do the Onboarding ⛴️
+- Read the The Game Jam Rules 📜
+- Join the Discord Server 👉 https://hf.co/join/discord

+# The Onboarding ⛴️

+Now the Game Jam has started here’s what you need to do:

+1️⃣ If it’s not already done, don’t forget to **sign up to the Game Jam to be able to summit your game** 👉 https://itch.io/jam/open-source-ai-game-jam

+2️⃣.
+Watch the video below that will give you the Game Jam Theme (the video will be posted on Friday 5th of July at 5:00 UTC).

+3️⃣.
+Sign up to the Discord Server 👉 https://hf.co/join/discord

+4️⃣.

 #### What example of tools can I use?